andre-st/goodreads-toolbox/dict/README.md

 ## Naming Conventions

-File names: `${TYPE4LETTERCODE}-${LANGUAGE2LETTERCODE}-${SIZE}.lst` with size `l` meaning large dictionaries, `s` meaning small dictionaries and file extension `lst` meaning "list".
+File names: `${TYPE4LETTERCODE}-${LANGUAGE2LETTERCODE}-${SIZE}.lst` with size `l` meaning large dictionaries, `s` meaning small dictionaries, 1k meaning 1000 lines, 3k meaning 3000 lines, extension `lst` meaning "list".
 Lists are ASCII files with one word per line.
-Comma denotes combined dictionaries, e.g., `gram-en-l,word-en-l.lst`.
+Comma denotes combined dictionaries, e.g., `gram-en-l,word-en-1k.lst`.

 Smaller dictionaries are usually a subset of the larger ones, so you should start with the smaller ones to test.
 Since all Toolbox programs cache their